easy-node-pro/oswap_single_lp_bot/README.md

 # Prerequisites
 - Node JS installed `brew install node`
-- You have a DINO/USDC LP deposited to the Dinoswap Yield Farm (dinoswap.exchange)
+- You have money in the OpenSwap 100% validator getting rewards or single staking oSwap LP pool
-- You have MATIC tokens in your account to pay for gas fees
+- You have Harmony ONE to pay gas fees

 # Steps to run
 1. navigate to the folder in your terminal